Face Serums: Are They Worth the Hype?

 Mature Skin

 If you have fine lines around the eyes, a sagging jawline, and dullness that doesn’t improve with hydration, consider serums that contain retinol, peptides, and antioxidants (such as vitamin E, coenzyme Q10, or resveratrol).
 These stimulate collagen production, reduce fine lines, and protect against free radical damage.
-Start retinol with lower concentrations to minimize sensitivity.
+If you choose retinol, make sure you start with lower concentrations to minimize sensitivity.

 Normal Skin

-Balanced and generally low-maintenance.
-Most serums will work well, so you can choose based on specific concerns you’d like to target, such as brightening or preventative care.
+If your skin is balanced and generally low-maintenance, you’re lucky—almost any serum can work.
+So you’re free to choose based on specific concerns you’d like to target, such as brightening or preventative care.

 2. Identify Your Skin Concerns